High Holy Days

 Each year the Pardes Hannah community selects a theme to guide us through the Yamim Nora’im (Days of Awe).
 Community members reflect on this theme, and at various points during the services, share some way its key concepts have resonated in their lives.
 It is one of the ways that we, as a community, do heshbon nefesh (spiritual account-taking) for the year past, while opening up new personal and communal “heart-space” for the year that is a-borning.

-Rabbi Ginsburg will lead services on the First Day of Rosh Hashanah, Monday, September, 10 from 9:15 am to 1:30 pm at St. Aidans Church on 1679 Broadway in Ann Arbor.
-This will be a traditional Jewish Renewal service with prayer, blowing of the Shofar, and Kiddush.
-Second day Rosh Hashanah service is a Meditation Service, Tuesday, September 11 from 9:30 am to 1 pm at St. Aidans followed by a Kiddush, potluck lunch and tashlich at the home of Lucinda Kurtz and Oran Hesterman.
+Rabbi Ginsburg will lead services on the First Day of Rosh Hashanah, Monday, September 30 from 9:15 am to 1:30 pm at St. Aidans Church on 1679 Broadway in Ann Arbor.
+This will be a traditional Jewish Renewal service with prayer, chant and Torah reading, blowing of the Shofar, and Kiddush.
+Second day of Rosh Hashanah service is a Meditation Service, Tuesday, October 1 from 9:30 am to 1 pm at St. Aidan’s followed by a Kiddush, potluck lunch and tashlich at the home of Lucinda Kurtz and Oran Hesterman (350 Rock Creek Drive).

-On Tuesday, September 18, Kol Nidrei preparations will commence at 6:45 pm and services and candle lighting will begin at 7:20 pm at St. Aidans Church.
-On Wednesday, September 19, Yom Kippur Day services will begin at 9:00 am with Walking Meditation at 2:30 pm, Meditation at 3:45 pm, Yizkor at 5:30 pm, Neilia at 6:45 pm and Shofar blowing and Havdalah at 8:18 pm.
+On Tuesday October 8, Kol Nidrei preparations will commence at 6:15 pm and services will begin at 6:45 pm at St. Aidans Church.
+On Wednesday, October 9, Yom Kippur Day services will begin at 9:15 am, with Open Time/ Walking Meditation at 2:30 pm, Meditation and Study at 3:45 pm, Mincha (Spiritual wakening) at 4:45, Yizkor /Memorial Service at 5:30 pm, Neila at 6:30 pm and Shofar blowing and Havdalah at 7:42 pm.
 Break-fast will follow.

 Ve-taher libenu le-ovedekha be-emet